marlink/simple-2/docs/TESTING-SETUP.md

 ### Best Practices

 1. **Wait for Elements**: Always wait for elements before interacting
-2. **Use Helpers**: Use helper functions instead of direct Puppeteer API
+2. **Use Helpers**: Use helper functions instead of direct Playwright API
 3. **Clean State**: Reset state between tests when needed
 4. **Descriptive Names**: Use clear test names that describe what's being tested
 5. **Isolated Tests**: Tests should be independent and not rely on other tests